-How to Draw a Cute Cartoon Cat: Easy Step by Step for Kids
+How to Draw a Cute Cartoon Cat: Easy Steps for Kids

 Note: All art by Chris Desatoff

 Okay, who's ready to learn how to draw a cute little cartoon kitty cat?
 I've included easy step by step instructions for how to draw this kitten, and I've also offered some suggestions along the way as to how you can customize your own drawing and make some variations as we go.

 Follow along with me as I show you how to draw this little guy, and be sure to comment at the end and let me know how yours comes out!

 I like a kind of squished circle or oval shape for the kitty cat's head, but you can experiment with a more round or more square head if you like.
 In fact, try all three!

 Add in those ears.
 Sometimes I like pointy ears, and sometimes I like nice fat, round ears, but this time I went right down the middle...kinda pointy but kinda round.

 Step 3: Eyeballs

 Eyes are always super-important!
 They say that the eyes are the windows to the soul, and I guess that's about right.
 The look of the eyes is what sets the mood, the feel, of your drawing.
 I used to fill entire pages of notebook paper with nothing but eyes, and I did this for years!

 Really, the eyes are that important.
 For a silly cartoon look, I will usually make them different sizes and even slightly different shapes.
 Again, you can experiment with variations, making the eyes more like circles, squares, triangles...with rounded or sharp corners.
 Lately I've been favoring square-ish shapes with rounded corners.